FOLLOW US

 Passports

-Non-EU nationals: To enter the Czech Republic or Czechia, you must have a valid passport issued within the past ten years and with at least three or six months left (depending on your nationality).
-You must also have a return ticket and sufficient funds for the length of stay.
+Non-EU nationals: To enter the Czech Republic, you must have a valid passport issued within the past ten years and valid for at least three months beyond the intended departure date, along with a return or onward ticket and proof of sufficient funds for your stay.

-Czechia is a Schengen country, but beware that EU members such as Cyprus and Ireland are not part of the Schengen area, so a passport or ID card is required if travelling to/from these countries.
+Beware that Cyprus and Ireland are EU members but not part of the Schengen Area, so a passport or ID card is required if travelling to/from these countries.

 Visas

-For nationals from countries not listed here, please contact the nearest embassy to check the visa requirements for Czechia.
+Nationals from countries not listed above are advised to contact the nearest Czech embassy or consulate to verify visa requirements.

 Types and Cost